Otmak/Sorting-Visualizer/README.md

 ### Click [ Here For The Live](https://otmak.github.io/Sorting-Visualizer/) application.

 All but the Merge, and Quick Sort algorithm have a ***O(1)*** memory complexity, so no additional memory is used, which means the algorithms swap the elements around, appropriately until the list of elements is sorted in ascending order.
+And! you can adjust the frames per second even while the algorithm is running.